Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 To do this I expected the route to go from `vcl_recv`, to `vcl_hash` and the lookup to fail so we would end up in `vcl_miss`.
 Now from `vcl_miss` I could have triggered a restart, but anything I set on the `req` object at that point (such as any breadcrumb data appended to `X-VCL-Route`) would have been lost as we transitioned from the 'cluster shield' node back to the 'cluster edge' node (where `vcl_recv` is).

-I needed a way to persist the "miss" breadcrumb, so instead of returning a restart from `vcl_miss` I would trigger a custom error such as `error 901` and inside of `vcl_error` I have the following logic:
+I needed a way to persist the "miss" breadcrumb, so instead of returning a restart from `vcl_miss` I would trigger a custom error such as `error 901` and inside of `vcl_error` I would have the following logic:

 ```
 set obj.http.X-VCL-Route = req.http.X-VCL-Route;